From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

 \begin{conjectureB*} The \emph{finite} nuclear images of conuclear images of (negative cones of) $\ell$-groups are precisely the finite integral residuated lattices. \end{conjectureB*}

 We in fact exhibit each finite integral residuated lattice as a nuclear image of an integral cancellative residuated lattice which is moreover distributive and satisfies

-This leads us to suspect that a stronger conjecture might hold, namely that each finite integral residuated lattice is a nuclear image of a conuclear image of an $\ell$-group with respect to a conucleus such that $\sigma(x \wedge y) = \sigma(x) \wedge \sigma(y)$.
+Montagna and Tsinakis~\cite{montagna+tsinakis10} showed that integral cancellative \emph{commutative} residuated lattices satisfying distributivity and the above equations are precisely the conuclear images of Abelian $\ell$-groups with respect to a conucleus $\sigma$ such that $\sigma(x \wedge y) = \sigma(x) \wedge \sigma(y)$.
+This leads us to suspect that an even stronger conjecture than the last one stated above might hold, namely that each finite integral residuated lattice may be a nuclear image of an image of an $\ell$-group with respect to a conucleus $\sigma$ such that $\sigma(x \wedge y) = \sigma(x) \wedge \sigma(y)$.

-To explain why one might wish to investigate such a conjecture, let us observe that any such conuclear image is distributive and satisfies the above equations, and moreover in the Abelian case Montagna \& Tsinakis~\cite{montagna+tsinakis10} showed that such conuclear images are precisely the integral cancellative commutative residuated lattices which are distributive and satisfy the above equations.